NPRG042 Programming in Parallel Environment

 Final test

 The final test will be held during the exam period of the semester in the PC labs (terms will be duly announced in SIS).
-You may get up to 8 points for the test, so it is worth two home assignments.
-There will be regular 3 attempts for the test; however, you may retake the test only if you failed it (your solution is not worth any points), or your total sum of points is still in the range of mark 4 (failed).
+You may get up to 8 points for the test (two assignments, 4 points each).
+There will be regular 3 attempts for the test; however, you may retake the test only if you failed it (you need at least 1 point from each test assignment), or your total sum of points is still in the range of mark 4 (failed).

-Only students who received at least 1 point from each home assignment are eligible to take the test, and during the test, students will have access to the evaluated solutions of the home assignments.
+Only students who received at least 1 point from each home assignment are eligible to take the test, and during the test, students will have access to the evaluated solutions of the home assignments as well as to the code you wrote on the parlab/HPC cluster during the labs.

 Mark criteria